-A Homeowner’s Daylight Savings Safety Checklist for Fall
+A Homeowner’s Daylight Savings Safety Checklist

-And since we change our clocks only twice a year, Daylight Savings is the perfect time to remind yourself to check on those home maintenance tasks that also need some attention twice a year.
+Since we change our clocks only twice a year, Daylight Savings is the perfect time to remind yourself to check on those home maintenance tasks that also need some attention twice a year.
 Here’s a quick list:

 Check all smoke alarms